-Which causes a bit of a dilemma and makes things really hard when that food is being pushed on us and we are feeling the pressure to eat it and not upset the other person.
+Which causes a bit of a dilemma and makes things really hard when people push food on us and we are feeling the pressure to eat it and not upset the other person.

-So, here are some ideas of how to deal with food pushers – whether that be over the holidays or at any time of the year!
+So, here are some ideas of how to navigate people who push food on you – whether that be over the holidays or at any time of the year!